Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

 One of "sampling" , "meanfield" or "fullrank" .
-This determines the rstan sampling function to use for fitting the model. "sampling" corresponds to an adaptive HMC sampler, while "meanfield" and "fullrank" are both variational Bayes algorithms.
+This determines the rstan sampling function to use for fitting the model. "sampling" corresponds to HMC, while "meanfield" and "fullrank" are Variational Bayes algorithms.

 |